nat-leo/geofile/README.md

-# geofile
+# geofile: The Geospatial Data Conversion Tool

-Geospatial Data Conversion Tool
+Get your geospatial data into the right format for tools like Kepler, ArcGIS, and more!